JacobGrisham/aws-cdk/README.md

  * `cdk deploy`              deploy this stack to your default AWS account/region.
 Use as the "build" step for production
  * `cdk deploy --hotswap`    will assess whether a hotswap deployment can be performed instead of a CloudFormation deployment.
 If possible, the CDK CLI will use AWS service APIs to directly make the changes; otherwise it will fall back to performing a full CloudFormation deployment.
 This is a one-time operation.
 Don't use for production.
  * `cdk watch`               monitors your code and assets for changes and attempts to perform a deployment automatically when a change is detected.
 Defined in cdk.json, it observes the files defined in the `include` array except those defined in the `exclude` array.
 Use this for faster development
- This project was bootstrapped with `cdk init sample-app --language typescript`
  * `cdk ls`                   list all the stacks in an AWS CDK app
+ * *Note: this project was bootstrapped with `cdk init sample-app --language typescript`*

 ## Concepts